Lieferfrist: ca. 3-12 Werktage

 “Trans and saturated fats are also typically found in highly processed foods, including burgers, chips, pizza, chocolate and anything deep fried,” says Danielle.
 “When consumed in excess regularly, these unhealthy fats can detrimentally increase blood cholesterol levels.
 Additionally, they can promote excess oil production which can increase the likelihood of acne.”
 Of course, nothing in this list is attempting to disguise itself as healthy, but it serves as a good reminder as to why eating well is so important.

 There’s something very satisfying about eating salty foods, but your skin won’t benefit from that same sense of enjoyment.
 “Sodium, or salt, is another ingredient that’s found in abundance in highly processed foods, as it’s typically added to preserve the food or enhance its flavour,” explains Danielle.
 “When consumed in excess of what is recommended, salt in highly processed foods can cause water retention in the body, including on the face.”
-Hence why you might feel that your face looks bloated, or puffy, after a takeaway.
+Hence why you might feel that your face looks puffy, or bloated, after a takeaway.

 “While it isn’t classified as food, alcohol is typically enjoyed with food, which is why it is important to mention,” says Danielle.
 “In addition to increasing oxidative stress that can lead to lacklustre skin, alcohol can also contribute to the destruction of skin barrier function.”
 With this function impaired, nasties like pollution, bad bacteria and other irritants are more able to make their way in, and good things, like water and oil, can seep through the cracks.
 Something to keep in mind before reaching for that extra glass of vino.